Families fight for normalcy after wildfires destroy autism school

 "The kids were happy to see each other," Whalen said.
 "The consensus is that the parents -- at least the ones that I talked to -- would've rather lost their houses than the school.
 The school was such a blessing."

 But the school is raising money via GoFundMe to support the nine families that did lose their homes in the fire, Bailey said.
 The school is also using the money to buy students books and computers.
-If enough money is raised, they hope to provide structural basics that other public school children have like a gym, library, playground, and music and art rooms, Bailey said.
+If enough money is raised, they hope to provide structural basics that other public school children have, such as a gym, library, playground, and music and art rooms, Bailey said.

 By next year, the Anova Center for Education hopes to have portable classrooms for its students.

-Note: Correction: This story has been revised to state that Taylor Duarte does not have a brother.